Matteo-Malve/RAGMedAssist-INLPT-WS2023/DOCUMENTATION.md

 - emphasize how our work differs from previous work, outlining their limitations/why our application domain is different
 - ⚠️ only major points, not too much detail
 -->
+Our chatbot application follows the Retrieval Augmented Generation (RAG) approach that combines pre-trained parametric and non-parametric memory for language generation tasks, thus allowing the model to access explicit knowledge sources and enabling them to generate enhanced, factual content ([Lewis et al., 2021](#RAG)).

+A system similar to ours is [Perplexity.ai](https://www.perplexity.ai/), a web serach engine that utilizes natural language processing and machine learning to provide accurate and comprehensive answers to user queries.
+Besides answering arbitrary questions, files can be attached to queries, on which questions can be asked.
+In this regard, it has a similar functionality to our system, as it also enables answer generation based on provided information.
+However, our system automatically extracts the relevant sources and users don't have to provide them themselves.
+It is thus less complex to use and offers information on sources one might not know before.

 - Leaderboard paper on embedding models <span style="color:red"> **MISSING**</span>
 - sth about Perplexity.ai ? (similar system to ours) <span style="color:red"> **MISSING**</span>
 - A feature that we implemented and we will discuss in [sec.
 3.2](#iii-document-retrieval) is Ensemble Retrieval.
 More specifically, we retrieved documents both with a sparse retriever and a dense retriever and reranked them with Reciprocal Rank Fusion.
 Inspiration and guideline for this procedure was [Cormack et al., 2009](#RRF)